rohank8/MC-simulation-using-brownian-motion/README.md

 # MC-simulation-using-brownian-motion
-Approach idea taken from Youtube
+Approach idea taken from Youtube and github of farshad-finance